fable2-samples/minimal-canvas-app/README.md

 More sample apps can be found in [fable2-samples](https://github.com/fable2-samples)

+See [NuGet Fable must haves](https://nugetmusthaves.com/Tag/Fable) for a list of great Nuget packages for your app to build on.

 ## App design

 The app simply calls `init` which gets the first `<canvas>` element in the document (`index.html`).